top of page

 NSF Grad Fellow

-Raveena is a rotating graduate student co-advised by John Tuthill interested in motor control and Machine Learning.
+Raveena is a graduate student co-advised by John Tuthill interested in motor control and Machine Learning.
 Before grad school, she used information-theoretic methods to understand the timescale of motor sequencing in songbirds.

 Alumni